openshift/enhancements/enhancements/cluster-logging/fine-grained-per-namespace-logs-access.md

 This enhancement proposal seeks to outline the solution for a more fine grained access to LokiStack logs on OpenShift Container Platform 4, ie, have the ability as the cluster administrator to grant access to logs on a namespace basis.

-The proposal provide an overview of the changes TODO!!
+The proposal provides an overview of the changes required to achieve this goal as well as some implementation details.

 ## Motivation